CheapNud/CheapAvaloniaBlazor/README.md

 - Run `dotnet restore` in the project directory

 **Photino window doesn't open?**
-- Check if ports 5000 is available
+- Check if port 5000 is available
 - Look for debug output in Visual Studio Output window

 ---